markdoc/docs/pages/index.md

 ---
-title: Markdoc is a powerful, flexible Markdown-based authoring framework
+title: Markdoc is a powerful, flexible, Markdown-based authoring framework
 ---

 {% section className="hero" %}

 {% typewriter %}
-Markdoc is a powerful, flexible Markdown-based authoring framework.
+Markdoc is a powerful, flexible, Markdown-based authoring framework.
 {% /typewriter %}

 > From personal blogs to massive documentation sites, Markdoc is a content authoring system that grows with you.